Project Overview

 This year’s AIAA Design Build Fly (DBF) Competition challenges teams to design an autonomous glider that separates from a main aircraft mid-flight and lands as close as possible to a designated landing zone.
 Teams are scored based on the number of laps completed by the main aircraft, the glider’s weight, and its landing accuracy.

-Partnering with the DBF Club at the University of Notre Dame, our Senior Design team is focused on developing the electronics system for the glider.
+Partnering with the DBF Club at the University of Notre Dame, our Senior Design team was focused on developing the electronics system for the glider.
 While the DBF Club leads other aspects of the project, our group is responsible for integrating the embedded hardware and control systems to create a functional glider.

-Our solution centers around a custom-designed printed circuit board featuring an ESP32 microcontroller, which interfaces with multiple onboard sensors and controls the aircraft’s actuators.
+Our solution centers around a custom-designed printed circuit board featuring an ESP32 microcontroller, which interfaces with multiple onboard sensors and controls the aircraft’s servo motors.
 This system enables autonomous flight adjustments during descent.
 This project overview outlines the competition requirements, our high-level design approach, progress to date, anticipated challenges, and a preliminary cost summary.

 Problem Statement